 Due to the increase of COVID-19 cases in and around Lackawanna County, Johnson College made the decision to forgo its traditional Scholarship Breakfast, which was scheduled to occur November 12, 2020.
-In its place, the College recorded this video to recognize the 2020-2021 scholarship donors and student recipients.
+In its place, the College recorded a video to recognize the 2020-2021 scholarship donors and student recipients.
 Dr. Katie Leonard, President & CEO and Dr. Kellyn Williams, Chief Academic Officer celebrate the College’s students and scholarship donors.
+To view this video please visit https://youtu.be/w_4m8JsQ4sA.
 Congratulations to all of this year’s scholarship recipients.

 Students are encouraged to complete the scholarship application as soon as possible.

 How to Apply for Internal Scholarships